Enemy variables and functions

 It is not necessary to use

-along with this flag. - GHF_STUN
+GHF_KNOCKBACKalong with this flag. - GHF_STUN

 - Stunning will be handled automatically.

-functions will not return while the enemy is stunned. - GHF_CLOCK
+Ghost_Waitframefunctions will not return while the enemy is stunned. - GHF_CLOCK

 - The enemy will be affected by clocks.

-functions will not return while a clock is active. - GHF_NO_FALL
+Ghost_Waitframefunctions will not return while a clock is active. - GHF_NO_FALL

-will always be false on sideview screens.- GHF_SET_DIRECTION
+ghost->Jumpwill be set to 0 each frame andGhost_Jumpwill be ignored.
+IfGHF_NO_FALLis not used,Ghost_CanMove(DIR_UP)will always be false on sideview screens.- GHF_SET_DIRECTION

 - The enemy's direction will automatically be set based on which way